cran/MatchIt.mice/README.md

 data(handoa)
 ```

 The original dataset may include several variables that should not be included in the multiple imputation procedure (e.g. the `ID` variable in the `handoa` dataset).
-Hence, the dataset should be subsetted before the imputation procedure (the excluded variables can be returned to the imputed datasets after the multiple imputation procedure using the `binditmice()` function).
+Hence, the dataset should be subsetted before the imputation procedure (the excluded variables can be returned to the imputed datasets after the multiple imputation procedure or after the matching procedure using the `binditmice()` or `mergeitmice()` functions).
 The `handoa` dataset is subsetted:

 ``` r
 idenoa <- handoa["ID"]